 How can we help?

 ThinkHR customers can get up-to-date information on state and federal leave regulations for just about every kind of leave designation (family and medical, jury duty, voting, military, etc.) on Comply.
-In addition, the Employee Handbook Builder includes compliant and customizable leave policies specific to each state and our Learn training catalog contains leadership and employment law courses to help your managers handle employee situations with added confidence.
+In addition, the Living Handbook includes compliant and customizable leave policies specific to each state and our Learn training catalog contains leadership and employment law courses to help your managers handle employee situations with added confidence.